Calendar

 Hosting residencies

-L'Agora, cité internationale de la danse - Montpellier, with the support of the BNP Paribas Foundation
+L'Agora, cité internationale de la danse - Montpellier Danse + CCN Occitanie, with the support of the BNP Paribas Foundation

 Danse à tous les étages, CDCN travelling in Brittany